victorstein/room-count-algorithm/readme.md

 # Room delimiting algorithm

-This is an algorithm that I had to do in a test for Turim developers.
+This is an algorithm that I had to do in a test for Turin developers.
 Took me about an hour to finish but I think is elegant.

 ## What does it do?